 Symptoms that are related to an allergic reaction can include:

-It's also worth watching out for the possibility of withdrawal, which can occur if your dog has been taking an alprazolam medication for a longer period of time.
+It's also worth watching out for the possibility of withdrawal symptoms, which can occur if your dog has been taking an alprazolam medication for a longer period of time.
 To help with avoiding this kind of dependency, it's best to only use enough of these medications to relieve the symptoms for the short term.

-Symptoms that may represent withdrawals from the medication can include:
+Withdrawal symptoms from the medication can include:

 Alprazolam For Dogs Precautions